sebastien/cuisine/docs/reporting.md

+# Reporting

+Cuisine's reporting is designed for full observability of the process, supporting the following:

-- Each session should be able to report the actions
+- Each session should be able to report the actions (command run, output, errors)
-- Each operation in the session should fail, and failure should either halt the session, or issue a warning.
+- Each operation in the session should detect failures, and failure should either halt the session, or issue a warning.
 By default, it should halt on failure.
 - In tracing mode, the session output is communicated back
 - By default, only the errors are communicated back up